jundalisay/spblist/content/en/research/paracelsus/dictionary/v.md

 Volatile is in generall any light matter which is carryed upward.

-Vrina vini is Vineger, and sometimes it is used for the urine of a man that alwaies drinks wine.
+Vrina vini is Vineger, and sometimes it is used for the urine of a man that always drinks wine.

-Vulcanii, or Vulcanici are such as alwaies worke about the fire.
+Vulcanii, or Vulcanici are such as always worke about the fire.

 Vulcanus is fire.